Menu Close

 • Near Infrared (NIR)

-The Near Infrared (NIR) region of the electromagnetic spectrum, spanning approximately 0.75µm to 1.5µm, offers a unique range of applications and imaging capabilities.
-Although NIR falls within the infrared spectrum, it is important to distinguish it from thermal imaging technology.
-NIR imaging devices are commonly known as night vision or Image Intensifier (I2) systems, and they serve distinct purposes in various fields.
+The Near Infrared (NIR) region of the electromagnetic spectrum ranges from approximately 0.75µm to 1.5µm, offering unique imaging capabilities for various applications.
+Though NIR is part of the infrared spectrum, it is essential to distinguish it from thermal imaging technology.
+NIR imaging devices, often referred to as night vision or Image Intensifier (I2) systems, play a vital role in diverse industries, from military and law enforcement to security and surveillance.